 AP Entertainment Writer Mark Kennedy contributed to this report.

-Riverside 7-Eleven store plays classical music to deter homeless population
+7/11 owner plays loud classical music to deter homeless people from hanging out

 The owner says the goal is to deter homeless individuals from being there and harassing customers.
 Some customers say they’re all for the music, while others are annoyed by it.